Minnesota Job Vacancy Key Findings

 - Forty-two percent of reported job vacancies require post-secondary education: a vocational degree or certificate, two-year degree, bachelor's degree, or advanced degree.
 The remaining jobs require a high school diploma or less.

-- Thirty-four percent of jobs call for experience specifically related to the position.
+- Thirty-nine percent of jobs call for experience specifically related to the position.

 - As education and experience requirements increase, so do the wage rates offered, on average.